 Current challenge: refinement of testing and information requirements

 EU chemicals legislation imposes testing and information requirements on manufacturers and importers of chemicals.
 In the case of new “innovative” materials, these requirements prove overwhelming for many of those involved.
-In this context, the BAuA puts its research into action in the interests of humans and the environment.
+In this context, BAuA puts its research into action in the interests of humans and the environment.

 © Uwe Völkner, Fotoagentur FOX